 Industry expert Oliver Moghissi of DNV, a risk management company, acknowledges corrosion’s ability to cause a pipeline rupture.
 “Corrosion tends to be [the] number two” cause of pipeline failure, he told StateImpact Texas.
 (Number one being “outside force damage, usually by an excavator.”)
 But he contends there’s nothing in Canadian crude that makes it any more risky than conventional crude to the long-term reliability of a pipeline.
 “I don’t agree that it presents a unique kind of corrosion threat,” he said.

-A November 2013 report by the environmental group Public Citizen alleges many issues and defects with the construction of the pipeline, saying that “construction problems and apparent engineering code violations along the Texas portion of the southern segment of the pipeline” should delay the start of that leg of the pipeline, scheduled to begin by the end of 2013.
+A November 2013 report by the environmental group Public Citizen alleges many issues and defects with the construction of the southern leg of the pipeline, also known as the Gulf Coast Project, saying that “construction problems and apparent engineering code violations along the Texas portion of the southern segment of the pipeline” should have delayed the start of that section.

-Environmentalists also point to the process of refining tar sand saying it will create large amounts of greenhouse gas emissions, though the exact percentage increase is debated.
+Environmentalists also point to the process of refining tar sands oil, saying it will create large amounts of greenhouse gas emissions, though the exact percentage increase is debated.

 Here is an interactive map showing where the Keystone XL pipeline would go through Texas:

 Opposition from Landowners

 Some Texans oppose the pipeline.
 One of them is farmer Julia Trigg Crawford.
 After Crawford declined to sign an agreement with the company, they used eminent domain to gain access to her land.
 She responded by filing a temporary restraining order.